Concept of Basis Vectors and Directional Representation of Vectors

 From equation (3) above we get that Any \(N\)-Dimensional Vector can be written as Sum of \(N\)-Standard Basis Vectors where in each Standard Basis Vector is Scaled by a Component of the Vector.

-Any \(2\)-Dimensional Vector \(A\) having Components \(A_1\) and \(A_2\) can be given in terms of \(2\)-Dimensional Standard Basis Vectors \(e_1\) and \(e_2\) as follows
+For example, any \(2\)-Dimensional Vector \(A\) having Components \(A_1\) and \(A_2\) can be given in terms of \(2\)-Dimensional Standard Basis Vectors \(e_1\) and \(e_2\) as follows

 where \(e_1=\begin{bmatrix}1 \\0\end{bmatrix},\hspace{2mm}e_2=\begin{bmatrix}0 \\1 \end{bmatrix}\)